slicedPear/noel/README.md

 input_info = "./formatting/inputFormat1"
 ```

 and specify input and output files/locations within the inputformat json file - this allows for rapid switching between datasets.
-Output locations will be auto-created under *YYYYMMDD* and an auto-iterating output folder of the for *NNN* (eg 001)
+Output locations will be auto-created under *YYYYMMDD* and an auto-iterating output folder of the form *NNN* (eg output/20231218/001)

 ```python
 {